TristanoSuriani/jadeval/README.md

 ## Main concepts
 ### Decisions
-Business decisions defines or constrains some aspect of business and resolves with a set of responses.
+Business decisions defines or constraints some aspect of business and resolves with a set of responses.
 Think about the sentence:
 ~~~~
 When the customer's age is at least 18 years old and his salary at least 40000 and no previous breaches are found then approve loan